Hajj: The Pilgrimage to Mecca

 What is Hajj?

 Hajj is one of the Five Pillars of Islam, and it is the pilgrimage to Mecca that every Muslim must try to complete at least once in their lifetime, provided they are physically and financially able.
-It’s a powerful journey of worship, unity, and self-reflection, performed during the Islamic month of Dhul-Hijjah.

 Here are the five key points of Hajj: